OxidizedRat/uefi-bootloader-rust/README.md

 ## What it does ##
-Loads a elf binary named "kernel" from the root directory of the efi partition and transfers control to it.
+Loads an elf binary named "kernel" from the root directory of the efi partition and transfers control to it.

+Passes reference to system table and memory map to entry point of kernel

 ## Building ##